Human Body Facts

 The radius of the planet Saturn is 36,184 miles.

-Saturn's perihelion (closets) distance to the sun is 839 million miles.
+Saturn's perihelion (closest) distance to the Sun is 839 million miles.

-It takes Saturn 10,759 Earth days to complete an orbit of the sun.
+It takes Saturn 10,759 Earth days to complete an orbit around the sun.

 Saturn has 82 known moons (natural satellites).